thoberth/Rainfall/level0/walkthrough.md

 $ ./level0 sdf
 No !

-level0@RainFall:~$ ./level0 sdfas dffasd
+$ ./level0 sdfas dffasd
 No !

+$ ./level0 423
+$ whoami
+level1

+$ cat /home/user/level1/.pass
+1fe8a524fa4bec01ca4ea2a869af2a02260d4a7d5fe7e7c24d8617e6dca12d3a
 ```

-There is an executable, the executable segfault if no argument provided and print 'No !' if some arguments are given
+There is an executable, the executable segfault if no argument provided and print 'No !' if some arguments are given, and start a new shell in which we are level1

+This is because the executable has a setuid bit '-rws...' the s mean that if we execute the code we do this as the owner which is level1

 # Lets analyze with gdb